Kibo/AstrologyChart2/README.md

 - Build and publish a public astrology API server (Ephemetris).
 - Build a public open source astrology application full of new ideas and modern approaches to astrology.
 - Design a computer system for interpreting astrological charts.

-*Are you interested?
-Are you a graphic designer, business manager, marketing or astrologer guru?
-Let me know.*